-Because we are dependent upon clinical research institutions and other contractors for clinical testing and for research and development activities, the results of our clinical trials and such research activities are, to a certain extent, beyond our control.
+\Because we are dependent upon clinical research institutions and other contractors for clinical testing and for research and development activities, the results of our clinical trials and such research activities are, to a certain extent, beyond our control.

 We materially rely upon independent investigators and collaborators, such as universities and medical institutions, to conduct our preclinical and clinical trials under agreements with us.
 These collaborators are not our employees and we cannot control the amount or timing of resources that they devote to our programs.
 These investigators may not assign as great a priority to our programs or pursue them as diligently as we would if we were undertaking such programs ourselves.
 If outside collaborators fail to devote sufficient time and resources to our product development programs, or if their performance is substandard, the approval of our FDA applications, if any, and our introduction of new products, if any, will be delayed.
+These institutions may also have, or implement in the future, policies and procedures that limit their ability to advance our programs.
+For instance, in response to the COVID-19 pandemic, MD Anderson has taken precautionary measures that will delay the enrollment of the Phase 1 trial infusing donor-derived T cells after allogeneic BMT for recipients who have relapsed with CD19+ leukemias and lymphomas with our CD19-specific CAR+ T therapies manufactured using our RPM technology.
 These collaborators may also have relationships with other commercial entities, some of whom may compete with us.
 If our collaborators assist our competitors to our detriment, our competitive position would be harmed.

-Our reliance on third parties to formulate and manufacture our product candidates exposes us to a number of risks that may delay the development, regulatory approval and commercialization of our products or result in higher product costs.
+\ Our reliance on third parties to formulate and manufacture our product candidates exposes us to a number of risks that may delay the development, regulatory approval and commercialization of our products or result in higher product costs.